Last Updated on

 - ethanol or ethyl alcohol

-Next, retinoids used to reduce wrinkles and diminish acne can dry out skin as well.
+Next, retinoids used in acne body wash can dry out skin as well.

 After that, anything that contains lye or other caustic components will upset the pH balance of your skin.
 Lowering the pH leads to extra dryness.
 (Think about how your hands feel after using dish detergent.
 This is definitely not the ideal way to care for your skin.)